aiyazmostofa/uil-prog-latex/README.md

 ## Setup & Requirements

-Along with the templates, this comes with an entire build process, which many different dependencies.
+Along with the templates, this comes with an entire build process, which has many different dependencies.
 This is easy for me, because I already have all of these packages.
 But this might be a challenge to setup for most.